JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 ## Fireflies Standard LED Controller v1

-Congratulations on your new Byers-Built Fireflies LED Controller and light string!
+Congratulations on your new Byers Built Fireflies LED Controller and light string!
 <br> <br>
 I hope you enjoy using it as much as I enjoyed designing and building it for you. <br> <br>
 This guide describes the set up and use of your new Fireflies.